MochiJump/MochiJump/README.md

 This repository holds my first platformer game built with Java.

-*Note: this project uses Gradle to manage it's dependencies*
+This project uses Gradle to manage it's dependencies

 /dist holds a runnable jar of a recent version build of the game

-Quick link to download runnable jar: https://github.com/AndoryuRenoa/MochiJump/blob/master/dist/MochiJump.jar?raw=true
+Quick link to download runnable jar: <https://github.com/AndoryuRenoa/MochiJump/blob/master/dist/MochiJump.jar?raw=true>

-The MochiJump App now can import customer levels built on http://mochijump.com
+The MochiJump App now can import customer levels built on <http://mochijump.com>

 Recently done: